Sean Cahill was named an assistant coach with the UC San Diego women's volleyball program in 2013.

 A BIT MORE ABOUT SEAN:

-Sean was introduced to volleyball relatively late in his young life.
+Sean was introduced to volleyball relatively late in his life.
 It wasn't until college that he truly fell in love with the sport.
 Since then, Sean has been finding ways to continually be involved in the volleyball community.
 We are glad to welcome Sean back to the San Diego/Seaside volleyball family.